 "It's very important for patients and clinicians to be aware of current methods of treatment and managing asthma.…the NACI [National Asthma Control Initiative] has created a widespread network across the country to really push out this message."

-Gillian Mayman, Communications Coordinator, University of Michigan Center for Managing Chronic Disease (Ann Arbor, MI)
+Gillian Mayman, Former Communications Coordinator, University of Michigan Center for Managing Chronic Disease (Ann Arbor, MI)